mjenior/any-bench/README.md

 CLI tool for corpus-grounded LLM benchmarking.
 Sends questions from a benchmark dataset to a target model, judges responses using a separate judge model, and computes statistics.

+Designed to be highly flexible to work well for any correctly formatted JSON test dataset like the one shipped in `tests/data/dataset.json`.

 ## Install

 Requires [uv](https://docs.astral.sh/uv/).